WWE Championship: Origin

-Monday Night Wars and title unification
+Monday Night War and unification

 In 1991, World Championship Wrestling (WCW), a member of the NWA, established the WCW World Heavyweight Championship to replace the NWA's world title.
 In 1993, WCW seceded from the NWA and grew to become a rival promotion to the WWF.
-Both organizations grew into mainstream prominence and were eventually involved in a television ratings war, dubbed the Monday Night Wars.
+Both organizations grew into mainstream prominence and were eventually involved in a television ratings war, dubbed the Monday Night War.
 Near the end of the ratings war, WCW began a financial decline, which culminated in WWF purchasing WCW in March 2001.
 As a result of the purchase, the WWF acquired, among other assets, WCW's championships.
 Thus, there were two world titles in the WWF: the original WWF Championship and the WCW Championship, which was eventually renamed the "World Championship".

 In December 2001, the two championships were unified at Vengeance.
 At the event, Stone Cold Steve Austin defeated Kurt Angle to retain the WWF Championship, while Chris Jericho defeated The Rock for the World Championship.
-After this, Jericho then defeated Austin, unifying the WWF and World Championships, and becoming the first Undisputed WWF Champion; the Undisputed championship retained the lineage of the WWF Championship and the World Championship was retired.
+After this, Jericho then defeated Austin, unifying the WWF and World Championships, and becoming the first Undisputed WWF Championship; the Undisputed championship retained the lineage of the WWF Championship and the World Championship was retired.
 Subsequently, the Big Eagle Belt (formerly representing the WWF Championship) and the Big Gold Belt (formerly representing the World Championship) were used in tandem to represent the Undisputed Championship.
 Jericho held the championship for four months until he lost it at WrestleMania X8 against Triple H, who was soon after presented with a single championship belt.
+Following the company's rebranding from WWF to WWE, the championship's name was officially changed to the Undisputed WWE Championship, and later to the WWE Undisputed Championship.

-Championship disputes
+First brand split

 The Undisputed Championship continued up through the beginning of the first brand split, which saw wrestlers being drafted to the company's main television programs, Raw and SmackDown, each show representing the brand of the same name, with championships assigned to and authority figures appointed for each brand.
 The holder of the Undisputed Championship was the only male wrestler allowed to appear on both shows.

 In May 2002, the WWF was renamed World Wrestling Entertainment (WWE) and the championships were renamed accordingly.
 At first, the championship remained unaffiliated with either brand as wrestlers from both brands could challenge the champion.
 Following the appointment of Eric Bischoff and Stephanie McMahon as General Managers of Raw and SmackDown, respectively, Stephanie McMahon convinced then-Undisputed Champion Brock Lesnar to become exclusive to the SmackDown brand, leaving the Raw brand without a world title.
 In response, on September 2, Bischoff disputed Lesnar's status as champion, stating Lesnar was refusing to defend his title against the designated No. 1 contender, Triple H, and awarded the latter with the newly created World Heavyweight Championship.
-Immediately afterwards, Lesnar's championship dropped the epithet "Undisputed" and became known as the WWE Championship.
+Immediately afterward, Lesnar's championship dropped the epithet "Undisputed" and became known as the WWE Championship.